AbdullahbinAmin/My_Tech_Blogs/Blogs/Setting up AWS EC2 Instance.md

 ![image](https://github.com/user-attachments/assets/daa0e489-b0f5-4b32-85bc-b2adf1a280f2)
 - In the AWS search bar, search for "EC2", you will see the page below:
 ![image](https://github.com/user-attachments/assets/2ea9376f-7d5b-4778-b0fd-65b207743770)
-- Click on "Launch Instance."
+- Click on "Launch Instance".
 You will see the page as given below:
 ![image](https://github.com/user-attachments/assets/608e075a-2e71-41c8-9a4d-c8f430c948f9)
 - To create your first EC2 Instance, follow the complete instructions as follows:
   - Name and tags: Docker-Mastery